tluyben/auto-site/README.md

 If you've made it this far and aren't at least a little concerned about the state of web content, you might be part of the problem.
 This project generates articles that are technically perfect, semantically structured, and utterly soulless - just like an increasing percentage of the modern web.

 Remember: Just because we can generate infinite content doesn't mean we should.

+## ☠️ Disclaimer

+This repository except this disclaimer was _of course_ generated fully by a LLM.